| Written by Mark Buzinkay

 New customer trends are generating substantial demand for customisation of products, while delivery times must be met or even shortened.
 While enhancements in the flexibility and speed of the supply chain lead to significant stock reductions and productivity improvement, companies are using this extra capacity to increase the range of their products.
 The ongoing pressure to improve efficiency and maintain flexibility is answered by solutions like Asset Agent, optimising existing brownfield MHS.

-Having more items with less stock of each one places a considerable strain on the manufacturing chain, and as the range of offered products increases, there is the need to perform last-minute changes.
+Having more items with less stock of each one places a considerable strain on the manufacturing chain.
+As the range of offered products increases, there is the need to perform last-minute changes.
 These changes are everywhere in the manufacturing chain and may go from mixed packing to product finishing.
-Sensitive materials must be handled in a time-conscious manner in order to avoid (valuable) waste.
-Thus, the process output at the warehouse is steadily increasing while the overall process time decreases dramatically.
+Sensitive materials must be handled in a time-conscious manner to avoid (valuable) waste.
+Thus, the process output at the warehouse steadily increases while the overall process time decreases dramatically.

 The only way to cope with this challenge is to automate as many material handling operations as possible.
 Products must be automatically routed from storage to the finishing, picking and packing cells.
 MHS takes advantage of solutions like Asset Agent, adding AIDC, pick-by-light and sometimes real-time location (RTLS tags) to their arsenal of creating an information-based MHS.